 A technology architecture of this kind does not require all businesses to adopt the same traceability system–no more than the telecommunications standards for global roaming require everyone to own the same brand mobile phone.
 But by providing common “design specs”, a global IT architecture for seafood traceability will allow businesses to use competitive solutions without isolating themselves in technology silos.

 The IFT’s Global Food Traceability Center is now completing a [year-long] project to develop initial technical proposals for a global seafood traceability technology architecture.
-This project–which was organized as a source of inputs into the Global Dialogue–has involved more than ____ international experts affiliated with industry, government agencies, and nongovernmental organizations working in a series of technical advisory groups.
+This project–which was organized as a source of inputs into the Global Dialogue–has involved more than ____ international experts affiliated with the industry, government agencies, and non-governmental organizations working in a series of technical advisory groups.
 A copy of the project’s Interoperable Seafood Traceability Technology Architecture Issues Brief is available here.

 Convenience and Security

 A functional framework for seafood traceability also needs to include a way to align processes and practices for data access and data security.
 Negotiating data access relationships can be time-consuming and complicated.
-By developing a set of standardized processes — including, for example, common legal templates for data access contracts — expectations can be more easily aligned, and new relationships can established quickly and at lower cost.
+By developing a set of standardized processes — including, for example, common legal templates for data access contracts — expectations can be more easily aligned, and new relationships can be established quickly and at a lower cost.